Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 -----------

-A local checkout of the frameworks repo can be shared with locally-running services (i.e. frontend applications) as follows:
+A local checkout of the frameworks repo can be shared with locally-running services (i.e. frontend applications) as follows, assuming you have a system-wide install of yarn available:

-- install bower globally (if you didn't already): `npm install -g bower`
-- from this repo, run `bower link`
+- from this repo, run `yarn link`
-- from each app, run `bower link digitalmarketplace-frameworks`
+- from each app, run `yarn link digitalmarketplace-frameworks`

-Then, whenever the framework content is changed:
+Your frontend apps will then be using your local copy of the framework data rather than the version specified in their `package.json` - for example, whenever you:

-- on each frontend app, rebuild the app's `content` directory to include the new content by running `make frontend_build`
+ - rebuild the app's `content` directory by running `make frontend_build`; or
-- alternatively, run `npm run frontend-build:watch` to automatically rebuild the framework content whenever a framework YML file changes
+ - run `yarn run frontend-build:watch` to automatically rebuild the framework content whenever a framework YML file changes.

-- generate schemas into the API's `json_schema` directory using the `scripts/generate-validation-schemas.py` script in this repo.
+Don't forget that you may also need to generate schemas into the API's `json_schema` directory using the `scripts/generate-validation-schemas.py` script in this repo, or similarly update the Search API using the `scripts/generate-search-config.py` script.

 Running the tests
 -----------------